bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

 Sending transactions refers to sending the serialized transactions and the signatures to BuChain.

-The specific code for sending transactions is as follows:
+The specific code for sending transactions is as follows.
+In the example, **transactionBlob** is the string of the seralized transactions obtained by calling seralizeTransaction, and **signatures** is the signature data obtained by calling signTransaction.

 ::

- public String submitTransaction() {
+ public String submitTransaction(String transactionBlo, Signature[] signatures) {
  String  hash = null;
  // Call the interface for serializing transactions String transactionBlob = seralizeTransaction();